MakeSchool-Tutorials/Robot-Wars-Swift/P0-AI-State-Machine/content.md

 slug: ai-state-machine
 ---

 In this exercise, you'll learn a bit about basic artificial intelligence through a friendly competition.
-During *Robot Wars* you'll program the behavior a virtual robot.
-Your robot will go head to head with other robots in the *Robot Wars Showdown*!
+During *Robot Wars* you'll program the behavior of a virtual robot.
+Your robot will go head-to-head with other robots in the *Robot Wars Showdown*!

 #An introduction to AI